PinSaveDAO/PinSave/README.md

 ## Features

-- Mina, first zk-blockhain, smart contracts
+- Mina, first zk-blockhain, smart contracts.

-  1. NFTContract to mint and transfer nfts
+  1. NFTContract to mint and transfer nfts.
-  2. SwapContract to buy, sell and swap nfts
+  2. SwapContract to buy, sell and swap nfts.

-- Mina Merkle Trees
+- Mina Merkle Trees.

-- NextJS API to obtain adminSignatures
+- NextJS API to obtain adminSignatures.

-- NextJS API routes save requested data to Vercel Redis Database
+- NextJS API routes save requested data to Vercel Redis Database.

   1. Main schema that stores data for a MerkleMap with the same root as on-chain contract.
   2. Pending schema that tracks submitted transactions and promotes the data to main schema.